-The demand for quartz, silica sand, moulding sand and quartzite is increasing over the years to cater to the requirement of ferro-silicon, silico-manganese, silico-chrome, silica refractories, glass and for moulding and casting purposes.
-The requirements of these products are linked up directly with iron and steel industry including alloy steel production.
-Further, setting up foundries and enhancing their capacities are also linked with metallurgical industry.
+The demand for quartz, silica sand, moulding sand and quartzite is increasing over the years to cater to the requirement of ferrosilicon, silicomanganese, silico-chrome, silica refractories, glass and for moulding & casting purposes.
+The requirements of these products are linked up directly with Iron & Steel Industry including alloy steel production.
+Further, setting up foundries and enhancing their capacities are also linked with Metallurgical Industry.
 There are very good prospects of increasing the production and also the export of quartz and silica minerals to the neighbouring countries.